onflow/flow/agendas/2024/sprint-kickoff/2024-01-19-Protocol-Sprint-Kickoff.md

 # Team Wins 🎉

+- Very quick turnaround on migration gaps needed for v2 token standards - in ~1week we came up with a clear plan on what needs to be added in Cadence migrations to support the updated v2 token standards (targetting next week to close the discussion and approve the standards).

 ### Mainnet Uptime SLO - Last 14 days (1/5/24 to 1/18/24) - Vishal

 |                         | Target | Current Score | Error budget used |